 Vice President: Anil Kumar

 Our board members are active in the temple community and actively support temple activities.
 Along with many active volunteers and their families, we strive to serve local devotees.
 If you are interested in actively volunteering, please let any of the board members know by contacting firstname.lastname@example.org or any of the board members.

-Membership drive for year 2014 is open; We encourage you to become member and renew your yearly membership.
+Membership drive is open; We encourage you to become member and renew your yearly membership.
 Please visit the membership section to download membership form and send it to the temple.
 If you are not a current member of Bellevue Hindu Dharma Temple and Cultural Center (BHTCC), please consider renewing it at the earliest.
 If you are not a member of SDTCC, please consider becoming a member.
 Membership in SDTCC is very critical to its progress and becomes more critical during the permit process and while we are dealing with King county and Washington state.